felixchen3674/react04292024/homework/vanilla_js/day4_js_basic1/concepts.md

 - **What is type coercion**
   - *change of one type to another*
   - *examples: 1 + “1” to “11”, etc*
+  Answer:
+  Type conversion is where one manually change the type Type coercion

 ## Comparison Operators
 - **Difference between == vs ===, which one should we use**